javelit/docs/content/get-started/installation/standalone.md

 ## What's next?

-Read about our [Basic concepts](/get-started/fundamentals/main-concepts) to understand Jeamlit's dataflow model.
+Read about our [Basic concepts](/get-started/fundamentals/main-concepts) to understand Javelit's dataflow model.